COVID-19 Updates – Community Roots Family & Implant Dentistry

 Our Office Safety Precautions

-You protect yourself and your loved ones by wearing masks and maintaining 6 feet of distance from others, but what steps are Community Roots Family Dentistry taking to ensure the health and safety of our patients and staff?
+You protect yourself and your loved ones by wearing masks and maintaining 6 feet of distance from others, but what steps are Community Roots Family & Implant Dentistry taking to ensure the health and safety of our patients and staff?
 Our office has always followed the strict OSHA-mandated protocols to maintain a clean and sterile environment.
-When visiting our office, you’ll notice we are optimized to operate hands free in the operatories.
+When visiting our office, you’ll notice we are optimized to operate hands-free in the operatories.
 In other words, our sterilization area, all trash cans, and all sinks can operate with the push of a foot pedal or pressing your knee against a button.
 In addition to these, the below precautions and protocols are enforced:

 - Mandatory temperature checks for staff daily.